 Geoparks are a unique collection of special sites around the world, recognised for their geology, all of which are internationally important.

-The Black Country has applied for Global Geopark status and has submitted its bid to the international organisation responsible for granting this special status with an outcome expected in Spring 2017.
+The Black Country has applied for Global Geopark status and has submitted its bid to the international organisation (UNESCO) responsible for granting this special status.
+A further report addressing several recommendations has been requested with an outcome of the status expected in Spring 2020.

 If you wish to visit the headquarters for the aspiring Black Country UNESCO Global Geopark Project please see Dudley Museum at The Archives.